 That was just the latest cringeworthy exchange.

-Now, I gotta give him credit.
+Joe Biden, I got to give him credit.

-He finally, although this does not count in terms of our countdown, you know, the fact that he did take a brief appearance, he he did go and lay a wreath at the Delaware War Memorial.
+He finally, although this does not count in terms of our countdown, you know, the fact that he did take a brief appearance, he did go and lay a wreath at the Delaware War Memorial.

 Okay, credit.